Myntra

-Myntra is a major Indian fashion e-commerce company headquartered in Bengaluru, Karnataka, India.
+Myntra is an Indian fashion e-commerce company headquartered in Bengaluru, Karnataka, India.
 The company was founded in 2007-2008 to sell personalized gift items.
 In May 2014, Myntra.com was acquired by Flipkart.

-In May 2022, Myntra launched an express delivery service on its app to offer one of a kind of experience by fashion & beauty platform.
-This service allow shoppers to receive their orders for products marked with ‘M-express tag’ on the listing page within 24–48 hours of purchase.
+In May 2022, Myntra launched an express delivery service on its app to offer a one-of-a-kind experience on its fashion and beauty platform.
+This service allows shoppers to receive their orders for products marked with ‘M-express tag’ on the listing page within 24–48 hours of purchase.